-100 Unique Names for Blue and Gray Dogs
+140+ Unique Names for Blue, Gray, and Silver Dogs

 Names for Gray Dogs

-Brand - A mark or burned in insignia.
+- Brand: A mark or to burn in insignia

-Reardon - Hank Reardon, protagonist of Atlas Shrugged, invents a new form of steel that is blue-green, and far superior to stainless steel in it strength.
+- Reardon: Hank Reardon, protagonist of Atlas Shrugged, invents a new form of steel that is blue-green and far superior to stainless steel in strength

 Ghostly Names for Silver or Gray Dogs